 British 400m and 4 x 400m relay runner Andrew Steele is an Olympic speaker who has fascinating family connections, his father is This Morning’s Dr Chris Steele on ITV while his brother Matthew is a professional musician.

 Andrew himself is a multi-instrumentalist and has produced various albums and singles, including a number one hit in Botswana.

 A respected and popular athlete, Andrew’s main claim to fame is his debut performance at the 2008 Olympic Games in Beijing where he got to the 400m semi-final and came fourth in the 4 x 400m relay final.
 The story goes that he was just 0.6 seconds away from winning a medal.

-At the 2006 Commonwealth Games in Melbourne, this Olympic speaker also came fourth in the 4 x 400m final and at the 2007 World Championships in Osaka, Japan he came sixth in the relay and reached the quarter final of the individual 400m.
-In the British Championships that same year in Manchester he came first in the 400m final.
+At the 2006 Commonwealth Games in Melbourne, he also came fourth in the 4 x 400m final and at the 2007 World Championships in Osaka, Japan he came sixth in the relay and reached the quarter-final of the individual 400m.
+In the British Championships that same year in Manchester, he came first in the 400m final.

-To book Andrew Steele for your next private event, corporate event or conference, contact Champions Olympic Speakers via our online form or call us on +44 1509 85 29 27.
+To book Andrew Steele for your next private event, corporate event or conference, contact Champions Motivational agency via our online form or call us on +44 1509 85 29 27.

 At corporate events Andrew Steele is known to speak on the following:

 - Olympics Speaker